Crochet: Crochet hook types

-Yarn
+Yarn types

 Yarn for crochet is usually sold as balls, or skeins (hanks), although it may also be wound on spools or cones.
 Skeins and balls are generally sold with a yarn band, a label that describes the yarn's weight, length, dye lot, fiber content, washing instructions, suggested needle size, likely gauge, etc. It is a common practice to save the yarn band for future reference, especially if additional skeins must be purchased.
 Crocheters generally ensure that the yarn for a project comes from a single dye lot.
 The dye lot specifies a group of skeins that were dyed together and thus have precisely the same color; skeins from different dye lots, even if very similar in color, are usually slightly different and may produce a visible stripe when added onto existing work.
 If insufficient yarn of a single dye lot is bought to complete a project, additional skeins of the same dye lot can sometimes be obtained from other yarn stores or online.

 The thickness or weight of the yarn is a significant factor in determining how many stitches and rows are required to cover a given area for a given stitch pattern.
 This is also termed the gauge.
 Thicker yarns generally require large-diameter crochet hooks, whereas thinner yarns may be crocheted with thick or thin hooks.
 Hence, thicker yarns generally require fewer stitches, and therefore less time, to work up a given project.
 The recommended gauge for a given ball of yarn can be found on the label that surrounds the skein when buying in stores.
 Patterns and motifs are coarser with thicker yarns and produce bold visual effects, whereas thinner yarns are best for refined or delicate pattern-work.
 Yarns are standardly grouped by thickness into six categories: superfine, fine, light, medium, bulky and superbulky.
 Quantitatively, thickness is measured by the number of wraps per inch (WPI).
 The related weight per unit length is usually measured in tex or denier.

 Before use, hanks are wound into balls in which the yarn emerges from the center, making crocheting easier by preventing the yarn from becoming easily tangled.
-The winding process may be performed by hand or done with a ballwinder and swift.
+The winding process may be performed by hand or done with a ball winder and swift.